Fibre Channel: History

 Fibre Channel is standardized in the T11 Technical Committee of the International Committee for Information Technology Standards (INCITS), an American National Standards Institute (ANSI)-accredited standards committee.
-Fibre Channel started in 1988, with ANSI standard approval in 1994, to merge the benefits of multiple physical layer implementations including SCSI, HIPPI and ESCON.
+Fibre Channel started in 1988, with ANSI standard approval in 1994, to merge the benefits of multiple physical layer implementations, including SCSI, HIPPI and ESCON.

 Fibre Channel was designed as a serial interface to overcome limitations of the SCSI and HIPPI physical-layer parallel-signal copper wire interfaces.
-Such interfaces face the challenge of, among other things, maintaining signal timing coherence across all the data-signal wires (8, 16 and finally 32 for SCSI, 50 for HIPPI) so that a receiver can determine when all the electrical signal values are "good" (stable and valid for simultaneous reception sampling).
-This challenge becomes evermore difficult in a mass-manufactured technology as data signal frequencies increase, with part of the technical compensation being ever reducing the supported connecting copper-parallel cable length.
-See Parallel SCSI.
+Such interfaces face the challenge of, among other things, maintaining signal timing coherence across all the data-signal wires (8, 16 and finally 32 for SCSI, 50 for HIPPI) so that a receiver can determine when all the electrical signal values are good (stable and valid for simultaneous reception sampling).
+This challenge becomes ever more difficult in a mass-manufactured technology as data signal frequencies increase, with part of the technical compensation being reducing the supported cable length.
 FC was developed with leading-edge multi-mode optical fiber technologies that overcame the speed limitations of the ESCON protocol.
 By appealing to the large base of SCSI disk drives and leveraging mainframe technologies, Fibre Channel developed economies of scale for advanced technologies and deployments became economical and widespread.

 Commercial products were released while the standard was still in draft.
-By the time the standard was ratified lower speed versions were already growing out of use.
+By the time the standard was ratified, lower-speed versions were already growing out of use.
 Fibre Channel was the first serial storage transport to achieve gigabit speeds where it saw wide adoption, and its success grew with each successive speed.
 Fibre Channel has doubled in speed every few years since 1996.

 In addition to a modern physical layer, Fibre Channel also added support for any number of "upper layer" protocols, including ATM, IP (IPFC) and FICON, with SCSI (FCP) being the predominant usage.

 Fibre Channel has seen active development since its inception, with numerous speed improvements on a variety of underlying transport media.
-The following tables shows the progression of native Fibre Channel speeds:
+The following tables show the progression of native Fibre Channel speeds: